mehwish-Iqbal/OIBSIP/Task_03/README.md

 ---

-## 📈 Interactive Visualization
+## 📈 Interactive Visualization — Plotly

+ 1) An interactive category-level visualization was created using Plotly to explore:

+ **App count VS Average app rating by category**

+ * The interactive chart allows users to hover over categories
+* Explore the app count and average rating dynamically.

-An interactive Plotly visualization was created to explore the relationship between:
+2) An interactive Plotly visualization was created to explore the relationship between:

 **Number of Reviews vs. App Rating**